 - 2 tsp. rapid rise yeast

 - 1 egg for egg wash prior to baking

 - Combine the sugar, yeast and warm water and spin gently with a fork.
 Let sit for about 5 minutes till the yeast gives you about a one inch foamy top or more.

 - Put flour in mixer, make a well, and add the eggs, sugar, oil salt, water and yeast mixture.
 Mix on low just until ingredients are incorporated (about 30 seconds).

 - Change mixer to dough hook and knead for about five minutes.
 Add more flour if needed.
+Dough should look and feel like satin as you hand knead it for just a minute or so into a ball.
 Place dough in an oiled bowl and cover with a towel.

 - Place the bowl of dough in a warm dark place, which for me is my oven set at 125 degrees.
 Let dough rise for 1 ½ to 2 hours.

 - Punch the dough down.
 Braid the dough into one big or two small loaves.
 I love making mine into pull apart bread in a spring form pan.
 Just roll 3" balls and place them next to each other tightly in the pan.

 - Place braids on greased (or Silpat) baking sheet, cover and let rise for another 30 mins to 1 hour.